laymont/Shicontstand/readme.md

 ?>
 ```

-You can publish and run the migrations with:
+publish and run the migrations with:
 ``` bash
 php artisan vendor:publis --tag="shicontstand-migrations"
 ```